Ragin-LundF/k8s-jcasc-management/README.md

 | `applysecrets` | Apply the secrets to the Kubernetes namespace (global secrets or project secrets, depending on configuration). |
 | `createproject` | Create a new Jenkins project for the configuration and deployment values from the templates.
 It uses a wizard to ask for relevant data. |

+## IP Management ##

+For greater installations and also after a recovery case, it is helpful to know which Jenkins instance is running behind which loadbalancer IP on which namespace.

+To provide a simple solution, the system stores these information (namespace and IP) into a configuration file, which can also be backed up.
+For every deployment of Jenkins, the system looks into this file and configures the loadbalancer with the IP.
+This also allows static DNS records.

+If you create a new project via the wizard, the system also checks, if a IP address already exists to avoid IP conflicts.

 # Helpful links #